The Tribunal has a President and Tribunal members who make decisions under the Act.

 The Tribunal has two full-time community members, two part-time community members, and 14 sessional community members.

 Teresa (Ted) Ellis

 Ms Ellis is a full-time community member appointed on 29 October 2019 for five years.
-She will commence in this role on 11 November 2019.
+She commenced in this role on 11 November 2019.